-Deborah Williams is a member of the literature faculty of NYU Abu Dhabi.
-She writes a bi-weekly column for The National in Abu Dhabi, and is currently co-editing, with Cyrus R. K. Patell, The Oxford History of the Novel in English, Volume Eight: US Fiction from 1940.
+Deborah Lindsay Williams is a member of the literature faculty of NYU Abu Dhabi.
+She writes a bi-weekly column for The National in Abu Dhabi, and is currently co-editing, with Cyrus R. K. Patell, The Oxford History of the Novel in English, Volume Eight: US Fiction after 1940.
 She has published numerous essays and book chapters on US women writers, and has political and humor writing collected in several different anthologies.
 Her book Not in Sisterhood: Edith Wharton, Zona Gale, Willa Cather, and the Politics of Female Authorship was published in 2001.

 Cyrus R. K. Patell is Global Network Professor of Literature at NYU Abu Dhabi and Professor of English at NYU New York.
 His most recent books are Emergent U.S. Literatures (NYU Press) and Cosmopolitanism and the Literary Imagination (Palgrave Macmillan).
-For more information: patell dot org.
+For more information: patell dot net.

 Sheetal Majithia is Assistant Professor of Literature at NYU Abu Dhabi.
 Her work focuses on globalization, comparative post-colonial literature, film, theory, and South Asia; she is currently at work on a manuscript entitled “Modernity and Melodrama.”
 She has taught courses such as “Rethinking Secularism Through Global Fiction,” “The Postcolonial Turn,” “Global Traffic,” “Journeys,” and “Literary Interpretation.”
 She co-founded the Global Studies Colloquium in 2010.
 She is a co-founder of Electra Street and served as Managing Editor from Fall 2010 to Spring 2012.